 Posted on: August 16, 2017

-[Corrections are currently pending for this story.
-The 6200-meter peak the climbers dubbed "Mirchi" was not a first ascent.
+[After this story was posted it was determined that the 6200-meter peak the climbers dubbed "Mirchi" was not a first ascent.
 According to a 1984 edition of Iwo To Yuki, a Japanese Alpine Club publication, it was previously climbed by a Dutch team in 1983.
 Also, what was referred to as "Praqpa Ri South" might be considered a subsidiary point to the central summit rather than an independent summit.—Ed.]

 [Image] Armando Montero